magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 `boot` [based project](https://github.com/martinklepsch/tenzing).

 [`lein-cljsbuild`](https://github.com/emezeske/lein-cljsbuild) is a
-`leiningen` plugin created at the end of 2011 to manage any compilation tasks required by CLJS an its plethora of compilation options.
+`leiningen` plugin created at the end of 2011 to manage compilation tasks required by CLJS and its plethora of compilation options.
 In some way, you could consider `cljsbuild` as a build tool specialized for CLJS.